MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/email-a-b-testing.md

 To set up A and B designs for a message:

-1. Create your initial design as usual, as described in [Prepare marketing email messages](prepare-marketing-emails.md).
+1. Create your initial design as usual, as described in [Create a new email and add content](email-design.md).
 Perfect the design as much as possible and be sure to check it for errors to make sure it can go live.

 1. When your A design is finished, select the **A/B test** button.